 Gilson CTE System components all work together to achieve significant improvements in accuracy, repeatability, and versatility over currently available systems.
-Pre-loaded software on the included laptop computer completely automates measuring, recording and calculating of final CTE values in accordance with AASHTO T-336-11.
+Pre-loaded software on the included laptop computer completely automates measuring, recording and calculating of final CTE values in accordance with AASHTO T 336-11.
 The portable bench-top stainless steel water bath has capacity for testing two samples simultaneously.
 A water circulation unit uses a thermistor with 0.01°C resolution and ±0.05°C accuracy to control and record bath temperatures.
 Water is recirculated every twenty seconds, insuring uniform temperature levels.
 The effects of evaporative loss are eliminated by a water level control device that precisely maintains a constant water level throughout the test.
-The heavy-duty adjustable specimen measuring frame is constructed of Type 304 stainless steel, assuring uniform expansion characteristics.
+The heavy-duty adjustable specimen measuring frame adjusts for sample heights from 4 to 8.5in (102 to 216mm), and is constructed of Type 304 stainless steel to assure uniform expansion characteristics.
 An LVDT securely mounted to the measuring frame has 1.27mm of travel with a resolution of 3.1x10- 8mm, assuring extremely precise length change measurements.

 An additional HMA-114 CTE Measuring Frame with LVDT, purchased separately, allows testing of two specimens simultaneously for greater sample efficiency.
 The frames are supplied ready to connect the LVDT directly to the USB port of the computer.
 MA-113 LVDT Calibrator with Digital Micrometer can be purchased separately to verify performance of the LVDT.